Fozzy: Boombox (2019–present)

 On April 4, 2019, Fozzy announced that they were signing with Sony Music.
 Following this, they announced they had entered the studio to begin recording of their eighth studio album, later tentatively named as 2020 due for release in 2020.
 Chris Jericho debuted the album's first single, "Nowhere to Run" during a broadcast of The Rock of Jericho on August 23.
 "Nowhere to Run" was later released on August 29, 2019.
 However, in July 2020, Chris Jericho said the album's title had been scrapped, and the release was pushed to 2021.
 "The original idea was to call it '2020', until we realized that we're not gonna have this thing done till November/December, so it's not as contemporary anymore to put out an album called '2020' when it's 2021.
 Let's just leave it behind."
 The album, re-titled Boombox, was released on May 6, 2022.
-In the Spring of 2022 Fozzy embarked a extensive American tour titled “the save the world tour.”
+In the spring of 2022, Fozzy embarked on an extensive American tour titled the "Save the World Tour".
 In 2023 the band embarked on the second save the world tour along with another tour in November supported by Seventh Day Slumber, The Nocturnal Affair, and Magdalene Rose.

-On August 27, 2023 the band played their song “Judas” for Chris Jerichos entrance in front of 80,000 people at AEW All In: London.
+On August 27, 2023, the band played their song “Judas” for Chris Jericho's entrance in front of 80,000 people at AEW's All In: London.
 October 19, 2023 the band released a single titled “Spotlight” which reached number 1 on the US Secondary Market Rock Chart.
 The band played their song “Judas” live once again for Jerichos entrance at All In: London 2024.

-In late 2024 Jericho announced the band would touring in celebration of Fozzy’s 25th anniversary, this tour has extended all the way into mid 2025.
+In late 2024 Jericho announced the band would be touring in celebration of Fozzy’s 25th anniversary, this tour has extended all the way into mid 2025.
 In April of 2025 Fozzy released a new single called “Fall in Line” with a music video being released shortly after.
 On September 12, the band released a cover of “Crazy Train” in tribute to Ozzy Osbourne, they then performed the cover live while opening for Alice Cooper and Judas Priest.
+In February of 2026 Fozzy embarked on a U.K. tour.
+Rich Ward also stated in an interview with The Ray Rocks that the band will be focusing on releasing songs one at a time for the foreseeable future instead of releasing a full album.